seckela/js30plusplus/readme.md

 * No added challenges

 ## Day 06 - Type Ahead
-* Ensure that the highlighted search term maintains the original capitalization regardless of the search term.
 * Report if there are no matches in a clean way.
 * Return the original state if the search box is empty.